Chebyshev pseudosite matrix product state approach for the spectral functions of electron-phonon coupling systems: Conclusion

 \section{Conclusion}

-In summary, we present a simple and efficient approach for calculating the spectral functions of the $e$-ph coupling systems that combines the $U(1)$-symmetric pseudosite MPS and the Chebyshev MPS approach.
-This method maps a real boson with $2^{N_p}$ states to $N_p$ hard-core boson pseudosites by reshaping and decomposing the bosonic MPO.

-To test this method, we numerically solve the Green's function of the Holstein polaron and the spectra of the half-filled HHM in the Mott insulator phase.
-Key aspects of the excitation spectra can be captured at a modest computational cost.
-Inspired by recent experiments on the 1D cuprate \cite{chen2021anomalously,wang2021phonon}, we investigate the doped eHHM with on-site, nearest-neighbor and next-nearest-neighbor $e$-ph interactions, where the Hubbard $U$ and ratios of $e$-ph coupling constants ($\gamma,\gamma'$ and $\gamma''$) are from the 1D cuprate \cite{chen2021anomalously,wang2021phonon}.
-Our results indicate the significance of extended $e$-ph couplings, where the spectral weight of the charge band is weakened and the spinon band no longer links with it, although the on-site $e$-ph coupling is weak.
+In summary, we propose a simple and efficient approach for calculating the spectral functions of $e$-ph coupling systems by combing the $U(1)$-symmetric pseudosite MPS and the Chebyshev MPS approach.
+We map a real boson with $2^{N_p}$ states to $N_p$ hard-core boson pseudosites by reshaping and decomposing the bosonic MPO.
+We demonstrate the effectiveness of this method by numerically solving the Green's function of the Holstein polaron and the spectra of the half-filled HHM in the Mott insulator phase.
+We show that key aspects of the excitation spectra can be captured at a modest computational cost.
+Furthermore, we investigate the doped eHHM with on-site, NN, and NNN $e$-ph interactions and find that extended $e$-ph couplings can significantly influence the spectra.
+These interactions may play an important role in the physics of high-temperature superconductors.

-Moreover, our method is compatible with Fermi-Bose Hamiltonians where pseudosite DMRG performs well.
-It works for Hamiltonians with long-range $e$-ph couplings and may be adapted to higher dimensions by combining pseudosite methods with projected entangled pair states (PEPS) \cite{Verstraete2004}.
-Given its flexibility and efficiency, we believe our method will become a powerful and essential tool for studying strongly correlated electron-phonon coupling systems.
+Our approach is compatible with Fermi-Bose Hamiltonians where pseudosite DMRG performs well.
+It works for Hamiltonians with long-range $e$-ph couplings and may be extended to higher dimensions by combining pseudosite methods with projected entangled-pair states (PEPS)~\cite{Verstraete2004,RevModPhys.93.045003}.
+Given its flexibility and efficiency, we believe our method will be a valuable and essential tool for investigating strongly correlated electron-phonon coupling systems.